open-telemetry/oteps/text/0250-Composite_Samplers.md

 - `SpanKind`
 - list of pairs (`Predicate`, `ComposableSampler`)

-For calculating the `SamplingAdvice`, if the `Span` kind matches the specified kind, the sampler goes through the list in the provided order and calls `SpanMatches` on `Predicate`s passing the same arguments as received.
-If a call returns `true`, the result is as returned by `GetSamplingAdvice` called on the corresponding `ComposableSampler`.
-If the `SpanKind` does not match, or none of the calls to `SpanMatches` yield `true`, the result is obtained by calling `GetSamplingAdvice` on `ConsistentAlwaysOffSampler`.
+For calculating the `SamplingIntent`, if the `Span` kind matches the specified kind, the sampler goes through the list in the provided order and calls `SpanMatches` on `Predicate`s passing the same arguments as received.
+If a call returns `true`, the result is as returned by `GetSamplingIntent` called on the corresponding `ComposableSampler`.
+If the `SpanKind` does not match, or none of the calls to `SpanMatches` yield `true`, the result is obtained by calling `GetSamplingIntent` on `ConsistentAlwaysOffSampler`.

 ### ConsistentAnyOf

 `ConsistentAnyOf` is a composite sampler which takes a non-empty list of ComposableSamplers (delegates) as the argument.
 The intention is to make a positive sampling decision if __any of__ the delegates would make a positive decision.

-Upon invocation of its `GetSamplingAdvice` function, it MUST go through the whole list and invoke `GetSamplingAdvice` function on each delegate sampler, passing the same arguments as received.
+Upon invocation of its `GetSamplingIntent` function, it MUST go through the whole list and invoke `GetSamplingIntent` function on each delegate sampler, passing the same arguments as received.

-`ConsistentAnyOf` sampler MUST return a `SamplingAdvice` which is constructed as follows:
+`ConsistentAnyOf` sampler MUST return a `SamplingIntent` which is constructed as follows:

 - If any of the delegates returned a non-`null` threshold value, the resulting threshold is the lexicographical minimum value from the set of those non-`null` values, otherwise `null`.
-- The `GetAttributes` function calculates the union of Attribute sets as returned by the calls to `GetAttributes` function for each delegate (in the declared order) that returned a non-`null` threshold value, with later Attributes clobbering older Attributes with the same key.
+- The `GetAttributes` function calculates the union of `Attribute` sets as returned by the calls to `GetAttributes` function for each delegate (in the declared order) that returned a non-`null` threshold value.
 - The `UpdateTraceState` function makes a chain of calls to the `UpdateTraceState` functions as returned by the delegates, passing the received `Tracestate` as argument to subsequent calls and returning the last value received.

-Each delegate sampler MUST be given a chance to participate in calculating the `SamplingAdvice` as described above and MUST see the same argument values.
+Each delegate sampler MUST be given a chance to participate in calculating the `SamplingIntent` as described above and MUST see the same argument values.
 The order of the delegate samplers does not affect the final sampling `Decision`.

 ### ConsistentRateLimiting